shembane/Learning-Python/Python notes.md

 ### Further explanation of strings from the book

 >A string is usually a bit of text you want to display to someone, or ”export” out of the program you are writing.
-Python knows you want something to be a string when you put either ” (double-quotes) or ’(single-quotes) around the text.
-You saw this many times with your use of print when you put the text you want to go inside the string inside ” or ’ after the print to print the string.
+Python knows you want something to be a string when you put either `”` (double-quotes) or `’` (single-quotes) around the text.
+You saw this many times with your use of print when you put the text you want to go inside the string inside `”` or `’` after the print to print the string.

 >Strings may contain the format characters you have discovered so far.
-You simply put the formatted variables in the string, and then a % (percent) character, followed by the variable.
-The only catch is that if you want multiple formats in your string to print multiple variables, you need to put them inside ( ) (parenthesis) separated by , (commas).
+You simply put the formatted variables in the string, and then a `%` (percent) character, followed by the variable.
+The only catch is that if you want multiple formats in your string to print multiple variables, you need to put them inside `( )` (parenthesis) separated by `,` (commas).
 It’s as if you were telling me to buy you a list of items from the store and you said, ”I want milk, eggs, bread, and soup.”
 Only as a programmer we say, ”(milk, eggs, bread, soup).”

 Question about variables from the book:

-> **What does %s, %r, and %d do again?** You’ll learn more about this as you continue, but they are ”formatters.”
-They tell Python to take the variable on the right and put it in to replace the %s with its value.
+> **What does `%s`, `%r`, and `%d` do again?** You’ll learn more about this as you continue, but they are ”formatters.”
+They tell Python to take the variable on the right and put it in to replace the `%s` with its value.

-> **What is the difference between %r and %s?** Use the %r for debugging, since it displays the ”raw” data of the variable, but the others are used for displaying to users.
+> **What is the difference between `%r` and `%s`?** Use the `%r` for debugging, since it displays the ”raw” data of the variable, but the others are used for displaying to users.

 ### A note about the `formatter` attribute

 From "[34.1. formatter — Generic output formatting — Python 2.7.13 documentation](https://docs.python.org/2/library/formatter.html)"

 >This module supports two interface definitions, each with multiple implementations.
-The formatter interface is used by the HTMLParser class of the htmllib module, and the writer interface is required by the formatter interface.
+The formatter interface is used by the HTMLParser class of the `htmllib` module, and the writer interface is required by the formatter interface.
 >
 >Formatter objects transform an abstract flow of formatting events into specific output events on writer objects.
 Formatters manage several stack structures to allow various properties of a writer object to be changed and restored; writers need not be able to handle relative changes nor any sort of “change back” operation.
 Specific writer properties which may be controlled via formatter objects are horizontal alignment, font, and left margin indentations.
 A mechanism is provided which supports providing arbitrary, non-exclusive style settings to a writer as well.
 Additional interfaces facilitate formatting events which are not reversible, such as paragraph separation.
 >